Meet the Team

 Fernanda was born and raised in Medellín, Colombia, where she studied psychology and painting.
 She enrolled in a cultural exchange program and landed in Massachusetts, where they found that both of their passions were actually a real profession, deciding to become an expressive arts therapist.

 After finishing her Master’s Degree in Art Therapy at Lesley University, she wanted a space where healing through the arts was possible, in the city she called home.
-The multilayered richness and culture of Lawrence, MA provided all that she needed to manifest their vision — with many trusted hands, they were able to open the doors to La House with her friends Issa, Renée, and Jenna.
+The multilayered richness and culture of Lawrence, MA provided all that she needed to manifest their vision and kickstart Lawrence Arts House, later known as La House.

 You can often find Fernanda roller-skating, frolicking in her garden, and making mermaid splashes at the beach.

-river grew up in both Lawrence, MA and the Dominican Republic and has spent the last decade working in creative development.
+River Malakai grew up in both Lawrence, MA and the Dominican Republic and has spent the last decade working in creative community development.

 • Y-Bình Nguyễn